oscarb/pad/_docs/android-development-notes.md

 ## Lifecycle

-* Use `onStop()` for when Android is killing the acitivity
+* When Android is killing the acitivity, `onStop()` is called

 An Activity appears in the foreground
 `onCreate` -> `onStart` -> `onResume`

-An Activity is sent to the background
-`onPause` -> `onStop` -> `onDestroy`
+An Activity is sent to the background (app switched) `onPause` -> `onStop` -> `onDestroy`

-From Active to Visible (but not active)
-`onPause` -> `onResume`
+From Active to Visible (but not active) (modals) `onPause` -> `onResume`

-From Active ot Visible to Background
+From Active or Visible to Background
 `onPause` -> `onStop` -> `onRestart` -> `onStart`

 ![Lifecycle](https://i.stack.imgur.com/HNzS6.png)